gregorhd/mapcompare/README.md

-An MSc thesis at Ulster University.
+An MSc thesis at Ulster University (on-going).